-As we are all on lock-down here in South Africa and only permitted to leave our homes for essential items during this Covid19 national lockdown it is the perfect time to go on a 36 – 48-hour breastfeeding vacation for all mammas looking to increase their supply.
+As we head into the festive season, it is the perfect time with no work distractions to try take a 36 – 48-hour breastfeeding vacation for all mammas looking to increase their supply.
 There are many ways to increase your supply and if you have not downloaded my free tips and tricks email for a full look on how to increase your supply, please click here.

 Most mammas are so concerned about having enough milk but very few think about the key to this issue – breastfeed your baby at every opportunity you can.
 Even in the midst of all this stress and fear about the repercussions on how we will operate as a society after this lockdown, take this time to really focus on your breastfeeding and allow yourself the time to be mindful of it.
 Most mammas really struggle with having enough milk and are not able to breastfeed on demand one of these reasons is that moms go back to work and are not able to express sufficient milk at will.
 So why not use the time at home to take a nursing vacation.